SohhamSeal/VLabs_Mangagement_Experiments-1-2/graph-project/Experiments/law of supply/Pedagogy(Round1)/README.md

 <u> <b>Description:</b></u>
 <br>
--   A detailed explanation of the law of demand is provided along with references to study materials.
+-   A detailed explanation of the law of supply is provided along with references to study materials.
 -   To understand the simulation flow, the reader can navigate to the given buttons and hover the cursor on them to find detailed instructions in a separate text box.
 -   A step-by-step procedure is implemented to make it easier for the learner to understand about the graph and the simulation process.
 -   Questions will be displayed during and after the simulation to make the assessment clear and to help the student gain independent learning.